Notice to Buyers and Sellers

 11.1.
 The Vendor is responsible for the declaration of all known vices and past history of the Lot in relation to unsoundness, ailments or vices on the entry form.
 The Vendor must declare any problem with the Lot relating to unsoundess, ailments or vices namely that the Lot is a crib-biter, windsucker, is an established weaver, is an established box walker, has been tubed or otherwise operated on for unsoundness in wind or has shown any evidence of sweetitch or any other similar vice.
 If any of the said problems present, Connemara Livestock shall be notified and that notification shall specify the particular problem within seven days commencing at midnight on the day of the Sale (the “Date of Sale”).

 11.2.
-In the event of such a written notification being made by the Purchaser in accordance with this condition, Connemara livestock shall then contact the Vendor to make them aware of said complaint.
+In the event of such a notification being made by the Purchaser in accordance with this condition, Connemara livestock shall then contact the Vendor to make them aware of said complaint.
 Connemara Livestock may give contact details for both parties to allow for dialogue, discussion and negotiation regarding said complaint.
-In the event there been no agreement between the parties regarding said complaint Connemara Livestock shall nominate a Veterinary Surgeon or other equine expert to investigate the Purchaser’s claim at the Purchaser’s cost and the decision of such Veterinary Surgeon or equine expert shall be binding on the Vendor and Purchaser.
+In the event there been no agreement between the parties regarding said complaint Connemara Livestock shall at its discretion be entitled to nominate a Veterinary Surgeon or other equine expert to investigate the Purchaser’s claim at the Purchaser’s cost and the decision of such Veterinary Surgeon or equine expert shall be binding on the Vendor and Purchaser.

 11.3.
 Failure to give notice specifying the particular problem to Connemara Livestock within the 7-day period (calculated from the Date of Sale) in accordance with this condition shall be an absolute bar to any claim in respect of any alleged problem and the Purchaser shall be bound to keep and to pay for the Lot whether or not such problem is found to exist by a Veterinary Surgeon.